edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 | 2                     | Sarah         |    22 |

 I would not be able to do the same from the DynamoDB table.
 I'd have to select every record and then filter it.
 To get a more performant search I'd need to define a secondary key, known in Dynamo as the Range or Sort key.
-If you define on of these, each record only has to be unique on the Parition key AND the Sort key as shown below:
+If you define on of these, each record only has to be unique on the Partition key AND the Sort key as shown below:

 | Id (Partition Key)  | Name          | Age (Sort Key)  | Favorite Color    |